novasamatech/parity-signer/docs/src/about/FAQ.md

 ### What networks does Signer support?

 From-the-shelf Party Signer supports Polkadot, Kusama, and Westend networks.
 But it's not limited to these networks.
-More experienced users can generate metadata for any network to expand the capability of Parity Signer.
+More experienced users can generate metadata for any network to expand the capability of Polkadot Vault.

 ### How can I update metadata version for a network?